csiqueirasilva/ASTRO/docs/integrations.md

 ## Vendored JS Libraries / Submodules

-- The repo uses git submodules under `src/main/resources/static/lib/` (`on-daed-js`, `on-physics`, `jupiter-satellite-events-json`).
+- The repo uses git submodules under `dotnet/Astro.Web/LegacyStatic/lib/` (`on-daed-js`, `on-physics`, `jupiter-satellite-events-json`).
 In the .NET project:
-  - Either keep them as Git submodules anchored at the same commit or copy the generated assets into `wwwroot/lib`.
+  - Keep them as Git submodules anchored at the same commit so `LegacyStatic` mirrors production assets, and let the build step link them into `wwwroot/lib`.
   - Update documentation on how to sync submodules for future updates.
 - Python helper `igrf-extractor.py` and JSON datasets (`igrf-v12.json` etc.) can remain unchanged; expose them from `wwwroot` or keep them in `App_Data` if they are server-only.